cetceeve/SparkLing/README.md

 ```
 The cluster takes a couple minutes to start fully.
 Once everything is running, you can connect to the application in your browser on [localhost](http://localhost:80).

+We recommend running without the feature uploader and the data exporter, since these require private credentials
+for Google Cloud Storage access.
+They are not required for just running the application and are commented out in the compose file by default.